SSH

 X11 forwarding

 If any options for X11 forwarding are specified here like ForwardX11, XPipe will automatically attempt to set up X11 forwarding.
-For more information. see TODO.
+For more information. see X11 forwarding.

 Jump hosts